Home

 Price: US$35.00

-Limited Edition (part of a planned 2-volume boxed set)
+Limited Edition (part of a 2-volume boxed set)

-A limited edition of Bohemian Souls is planned for 2012 as part of a two-volume Texas Limited Edition Boxed Set.
-The Harry Ransom Center also holds the manuscript of "The Golden Pince-nez," and the BSI plans to produce a Manuscript Series facsimile edition of it in 2012.
+A limited edition of Bohemian Souls was published in 2013 as part of a two-volume Texas Limited Edition Boxed Set.
+The Harry Ransom Center also holds the manuscript of "The Golden Pince-nez," and the BSI produced a Manuscript Series facsimile edition of it in 2012.

-You can purchase the Bohemian Souls standard edition on the Baker Street Journal website.
+You can get the Bohemian Souls standard edition on the Baker Street Journal website, or learn about the limited edition boxed set.

 This site also has information on the manuscript facsimiles of "The Three Students" and "The Red Circle" as well as several other tales.